amer/resinfra/README.md

 ### Accessing the deployed application

 The application is now deployed on several worker VMs spread across different cloud providers.
 You should be able to access it through any of their public IP addresses.
+The IP addresses are displayed at the end of `terraform apply`.